-Virtual house tours – 7 features to consider
+Virtual house tours – 7 things to consider

 Digital virtual house tours have become a huge part of the research phase for new homes, especially since normal social interactions seem like a distant memory due to COVID-19.
 Virtual tours are a great and effective way of viewing a new home for anyone, and they are especially useful for those who cannot physically attend viewings due to factors out of their control; such as illness, self-isolating, distance or mobility issues.